Abeni118/Hospital-Appointment-Management-System/README.md

 The system is modeled using UML diagrams to represent different perspectives:

-- Use Case Diagram: Shows interactions between actors and the system.
+- **Use Case Diagram**: Shows interactions between actors and the system.
-- Class Diagram: Represents the static structure of the system and relationships among classes.
+- **Class Diagram**: Represents the static structure of the system and relationships among classes.
-- Sequence Diagram: Illustrates interaction flow for key scenarios such as appointment booking and approval.
+- **Sequence Diagram**: Illustrates interaction flow for key scenarios such as appointment booking and approval.
-- Activity Diagram: Describes workflow of major system processes.
+- **Activity Diagram**: Describes workflow of major system processes.
-- These models ensure a complete and well-understood system before any code generation.
+These models ensure a complete and well-understood system before any code generation.

 ## Code Generation